MoravianTLC2022/killercoda-scenarios/learning-linux/linux-files-introduction/intro.md

-Learn some basic commands to work with files on a Linux system
+Learn some basic commands to work with files using python in both your IDE and your terminal window.